NaluKit/malio/README.md

 This annotation can only be used on fields of type **String**.

+#### MaxValue

+The annotation accepts a long value of the maximal value of Number.
+This is the maximal length allowed for the variable - if the value is not null.

+This annotation can only be used on fields of type **Number**.

+#### MinLength

+The annotation accepts a int value of the minimal numbers of characters.
+This is the minimal length allowed for the variable - if the value is not null.

+This annotation can only be used on fields of type **String**.

+#### MinValue

+The annotation accepts a long value of the maximal value of Number.
+This is the maximal length allowed for the variable - if the value is not null.

+This annotation can only be used on fields of type **Number**.

+#### NotBlank

+The annotation indicates that the String should be empty - if the value is not null.

+This annotation can only be used on fields of type **String**.

+#### NotEmpty

+The annotation indicates that the String should be empty - if the value is not null.
+(Currently the annotation does the same as **NotBlank**)

+This annotation can only be used on fields of type **String**.

+#### NotNull

+The annotation indicates that the variable should not be null.

+This annotation can be used on any type of a field.

 #### Whitelist

 The annotation accepts a list of String values that are allowed for the field.
 The constrain will look for the String